Mister Culture Code – Interview with Simon Sagmeister

 by Rebekka Moser

-The quintessence for a company’s success in an increasingly digitalized world is supposedly simple enough.
-Values and attitudes determine a business’s future—to be competitive means looking out for your company’s soul.
-Many books have been written on corporate culture, but the critics have found none to be user-friendly as that by Simon Sagmeister, a practitioner writing for other practitioners.
+The quintessence for the success of a company in an increasingly digitalized world is supposedly simple.
+Values and attitudes determine the future of an organization — those who want to remain competitive consciously pay attention to the soul of their company.
+Many books have been written on corporate culture, but the critics have found none of them to be as user-friendly as the one by Simon Sagmeister, a practitioner writing for other practitioners.
 Our correspondent asked the innovative management consultant what his interpretation of Business Culture Design can bring to everyday work.

 Mr. Sagmeister, why should my boss read your book?

 I’m sure that your boss, too, is far from indifferent to how his company or his department runs.
 The good news is that culture isn’t an accident!
 The book shows up ways to actively design the mindsets of organizations.
 What’s more, your boss will find the book to be full of examples and anecdotes from a huge variety of businesses.
 But the book is meant to be entertaining, too.
-I can even imagine it as beach reading.
+I can even imagine it pass as vacation literature.

 One of your book’s highlights is the Culture Map.
-Could you explain that term?
+Could you explain this term?

 This year, your book is going to be published in the US, Japan, and China.
 Aren’t corporate cultures different there?

 There’s no such thing as a single, correct corporate culture anyhow, no matter on which continent.
 Developing culture must go hand in hand with specific strategic and entrepreneurial challenges.
-The culture map shops which evolved, inherited cultural patterns are likely to be successful in a specific instance, and which ones had better be scrutinized.
+The Culture Map shows which evolved, inherited cultural patterns are likely to be successful in a specific context, and which ones should better be scrutinized.

 No improvement without prior analysis—what’s your practical advice?